aws-samples/sample-genai-startups/agentic-samples/biotech-researcher-agent/README.md

-# Biotech Research Assistant Demo
+# Biotech Research Assistant Sample

 > **⚠️ Security Disclaimer:** This is sample code for demonstration purposes only — not production-ready.
 It should not be used for clinical decisions or deployed in a production environment without a thorough security review.
 All AI-generated outputs require expert human verification.
 See [SECURITY.md](SECURITY.md) for details.